-The Disputed Domain Name consists of the letters "apm" and "mc" divided by a hyphen, plus the TLD <.store>.
-It, therefore, contains the entirety of the Complainant's word mark and at least the dominant part of the Complainant's device mark (namely, the wording "APM").
-The letters "mc" refer to the Monaco, country where the Complainant is incorporated.
-The addition of the non-distinctive and descriptive (geographic) letters "mc" neither affects the attractive power of the Complainant's trademarks, nor is it sufficient to prevent the finding of confusing similarity between the Disputed Domain Name and such marks.
-The TLD <.store> even enhances the risk of confusion of Internet users believing to find the Complainant's online store.
-Moreover, the Disputed Domain Name is confusingly similar with the main domain name of the Complainant <apm.mc>.
+The Disputed Domain Name consists of the word "ninebot" and the letters "fr" divided by a hyphen, plus the TLD <.com>.
+It, therefore, contains the entirety of the Complainant's NINEBOT trademark.
+The letters "fr" refer to France.
+The addition of the non-distinctive and descriptive (geographic) letters "fr" neither affects the attractive power of the Complainant's trademark, nor is it sufficient to prevent the finding of confusing similarity between the Disputed Domain Name and such mark.